Garnet Class: Whitney

 Year 6 is an exciting year, involving lots of hard work, but equally lots of fun!
 We would like to welcome parents, carers, and children to Year 6 and look forward to the year ahead.

-In Maths we have been looking at Algebra.
+In Maths we have been looking at Angles.

-Please complete page 26 in your Maths Homework Book, ready to be marked in class on Friday 20th October.
+Please complete page 34 in your Maths Homework Book, ready to be marked on Friday the 15th of December.

-In English we have been reading Michael Morpurgo's Kensuke's Kingdom .
+In English we have been reading The Unforgotten Coat.

-Please complete pages 14 and 15 in your SPAG Homework Book, ready to be marked in class on Friday the 20th of October.
+Please complete pages 26 in your SPAG Homework Book, ready to be marked in class on Friday the 15th of December.

 Our final day here at Nethercott farm!
 The children woke up just like any other day and got ready for their last jobs.
 The weather unfortunately took a turn for the worse, but all the children braved the wet conditions and finished their duties with the same enthusiasm as when they first started.
 After another delicious breakfast we completed our tasks, said goodbye to our Nethercott waterproofs and got ready for lunch.
 Mmmm cottage pie with brownies for desert, what a great way to prepare for our village walk.
 Our walk leader, Kathryn, took us to the beautiful village of Iddesleigh where we entered the historic village hall.
 Kathryn then spoke to us about he history of the village and its connection to the famous Michael Morpurgo story, War Horse.
 We then stopped off in St James' church, which was built in the 17th century, and learnt how the church continues to play a vital role in the village.
 Once we returned, we tucked in to macaroni and cheese and started to pack for our journey home.